 James Dunsmuir commissioned Samuel Maclure, a Victorian architect, to design the “Castle”.
 Local stone, trimmed by Valdez and Saturna Island sandstone was used in the building’s construction.
 Its impressive exterior is matched only by the lavishness of the interior appointments; oak and rosewood panelled rooms, baronial fireplace, teak floors, and specially made lighting fixtures.
 James is quoted as saying: “Money doesn’t matter, just build what I want.”

 Hatley Castle is now home of Royal Roads University and is a National Historic Site.
-The Castle was completed in 1908.
-From 1941 until 1943 when Grant Block was completed, the Castle served as

 Use in TV and film

 - Hatley Castle is shown in the Smallville television series as Luthor Mansion, the estate belonging to Lex Luthor.